thomascherickal/linto-skills-core/README.md

-# Linto-Skills-Core
+# LinTo-Skills-Core
-Here are setup the crucial Linto skill, without them any Linto process can't be guaranteed to be working the expected way has planning.
+Here are crucial LinTo skill, without them a process will possibly can't be guaranteed to work the expected way

-## Linto Skills
+## LinTo Skills
-Here is the list of node and what they do.
+Here a brief resume of LinTo core skills by categories

 ### STT
-Regroup the STT (Speach To Text) nodes that will allow to transcript what is say to Linto Here is the format require in Input / Ouput for allow to this node to work
+Regroup the STT (Speach To Text) nodes that will allow to transcript in text what is say to LinTo Here is the format require for Input / Ouput to allow those node to work

 **Input**:
 ```